olofsjod/dotfiles-linux/README.md

 ## Installation
-Install it by cloning this repo into your preferred folder (don't move around the folder if you want this to still work...)
+Install it by cloning this repo into your preferred folder (don't move around the folder if you want this to work...)

 After you cloned this repo.
 Please run `./bootstrap.sh` to install all dotfiles kept in `confs/` and `/include`.
 And that's it.